 - Bulk meter installed: 55 nos., 65% physical progress;

 - Household meters: completed;

 - 2 booster pumps: completed.

-- Installation of bulk meters, household meters and household connections and will start after completion of distribution network.
+- Installation of bulk meters, household meters and household connections work is ongoing and physical progress is 30%.

 - Pipelines improved: 119 kms., 37% physical progress;

 - Tendering and installation of bulk meter, household meters and household connections will start after significant completion of distribution network.